jpbaterabsb/distance-calculator/README.md

 ### How to use

 - First of all, type the name of some place.
-- Second of all, click in SEARCH button.
+- Then, click in SEARCH button.
-- Then, click in some place of map to calculate a distance.
+- Finnaly, click in some place of map to calculate a distance.
-- Finnaly, click in Calculate button.

 ### Libs